IADR Scientific Group Descriptions

 The primary purpose of the Craniofacial Biology Group (CBG) is to promote excellence in clinical, translational and basic science research focused on the craniofacial complex.
 This broad category of research encompasses topics that range from mechanisms of early craniofacial development to the diagnosis and treatment of malocclusion.
 The CBG supports and provides a forum for research on genetic and biochemical control of dental and craniofacial skeletal development; etiology, diagnosis and treatment of craniofacial anomalies; etiology, diagnosis and treatment of malocclusion; 3-D imaging of craniofacial structures; development of biomarkers, animal models of craniofacial development and other relevant topics.
 The CBG organizes oral presentations, scientific posters, symposia, workshops and Lunch & Learning sessions for IADR, AADR and combined IADR/AADR meetings.
 The CBG strongly encourages student participation at meetings and rewards outstanding student research through two awards: the IADR Craniofacial Biology Group Award and the IADR Bernard Sarnat Award.
 The CBG also organizes social events at IADR, AADR and combined IADR/AADR meetings.
 These events offer an excellent opportunity for networking and promote collaborative research opportunities.

-The Dental Anesthesiology Research (DAR) Group deals with the following research in dentistry: 1) local anesthesia, such as conduction anesthesia and infiltration anesthesia; 2) inhalation or intravenous sedation; 3) pain management —acute or chronic orofacial pain, orofacial cancerous pain and synalgia; 4) systemic management of patients with comorbid illness; 5) perioperative systemic management; and 6) general anesthesia and ambulatory general anesthesia.
-Accordingly, DAR is strongly related to basic medicine fields, such as physiology, anatomy, pharmacology, and biochemistry.
+The Dental Anesthesiology and Special Care Research (DASCR) Group deals with the following research in dentistry: 1) local anesthesia, such as conduction anesthesia and infiltration anesthesia; 2) inhalation or intravenous sedation; 3) pain management — acute or chronic orofacial pain, orofacial cancerous pain and synalgia; 4) systemic management of patients with comorbid illness; 5) perioperative systemic management; and 6) general anesthesia and ambulatory general anesthesia.
+Accordingly, DASCR is strongly related to basic medicine fields, such as physiology, anatomy, pharmacology, and biochemistry.
 In addition, sedation and general anesthesia are applied not only to oral surgery but also to general or pediatric dentistry.
-The DAR investigates the management of patients with intellectual disabilities, dental phobias or treatment refusals.
-The DAR group also awards a young investigator prize for innovation.
+The DASCR investigates the management of patients with intellectual disabilities, dental phobias or treatment refusals.
+The DASCR group also awards a young investigator prize for innovation.
 The certificate of recognition and a monetary award are open to student presenters up to the pre-doctoral level.

 Dental Materials Group